What To Do If You Don't Want To Be Drafted

 If the Vietnam War draft is a guide, the odds favor people who resist.
 Most of the people who resisted illegally -- especially those who never registered -- were never caught.
 They weren't drafted, they didn't go to prison, and they were never even charged in court.
 Even of the 210,000 men who were formally accused of violating the draft laws, only 4,000 went to prison.
 Another 5,000 got probation, and 41,000 avoided prosecution by submitting to induction.
 The rest -- more than 75% -- were either never caught, never went to trial, won in court, or flunked their induction physicals!

 You're not alone.
-Over a million men have refused to register since 1980, and millions more have violated the draft laws in other ways.
+Millions of men have refused to register since 1980, and millions more have violated the draft laws in other ways.
 Only 20 nonregistrants were prosecuted, none since 1986!
-Between 5-10% of the 19 and 20-year-olds who would be called first have never registered, according to government data.
-Most of them will never be caught, even if there's a draft.
+Most nonregistrants will never be caught, even if there's a draft.

 If you decide to resist registration or induction, you'll probably get warning letters from Selective Service.
 These letters are usually junk mail, and you are unlikely to be prosecuted for ignoring them.
 In 2015, the SSS forwarded 146,000 names and addresses of suspected nonregistrants to the Justice Department.
 None of them were investigated or prosecuted.
 It's been like that every year since 1988, when the Justice Department refused to investigate or prosecute any more draft registration resisters.

 Men who haven't registered for the draft are ineligible for Federal student aid and some other Federal benefits.
 But you can register without penalty at any time until you turn 26.
 The safest course of action if you don't want to risk being drafted, but also don't want to risk being penalized later in life for not having registered for the draft, is probably to wait until just before your 26th birthday, and register then.